genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content/04_training-content-day4.md

 #### Preparation

 First, check that you have the evaluator running.
-If it is not, check the procedure at the beginning of the exercise on  [setting up a cron job](/tutorials/building-an-application/events/static-events).
+If it is not, check the procedure at the beginning of the exercise on  [setting up a cron job](#cron-jobs-static-events).

-setting up a cron job \[setting up a cron job\](/platform-reference/other-modules/dbtogenesis/dbtogenesis-oracle/).
+setting up a cron job [setting up a cron job](/platform-reference/other-modules/dbtogenesis/dbtogenesis-oracle/).

 You need to create two csv files for this exercise.